LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Intent-Manager-updates.md

 | Avg # of Agent/Bot responses | The average number responses sent by agents or bots to the consumer in a conversation | Efficiency |**
 | RCR (coming soon) | The number of repeat customer contacts pers intent | Effectiveness |

+## Enhanced Conversation Details Panel for Improved Transcript Analysis
+The ability to  analyze and explore conversations by intent is greatly improved in Intent Manager 2.0.
+Brands can use power filters to search for keywords and phrases in both the agent and consumer portions of the transcript.
+Brands can easily browse a list of conversations that match their filter criteria with associated metadata and KPIS.
+The transcript view now supports structured content inside a streamline UI.

+## Its easy to use:
+Simply click on a conversation to populate the transcript view.
+Other updates include:
+Agent name is now included in transcript (previously this was a timestamp, agent, and an icon) You can also see if it was a routing bot
+The intent is numbered in order and displayed within the consumer text bubble so when you have multiple intents triggered in a message you can see order of them easily

+By conversation you can see all the new metrics including turns in conversation, numbers of transfers, duration, first intents, etc. previously you could only see CSAT and MCS score.

+## The Ability to Create and Manage Rule-Based Power Filters
+Building on existing advanced filter functionality brands can now save and manage complex filters that enable them to surface and track specific insights on exact topics.
+Brands can use regular expressions to instantly mine and query up to 13 months of conversation data that matches specific criteria.
+This functionality is complementary to ML powered Intents and allows brands to cover analysis use cases that don’t work within the Intent taxonomy.